infinum/ios-viper-xcode-templates/Documentation/Viper RxModule Guide.md

 }
 ```

 The interactor, as in base module, helps us make API calls or any other call that we need.
 It contains a service as a property which has to know how to handle Interactor functions.
-In this case, our *UserService* knows how to login, register and save a user so he doesn't have to login every time he opens the application.
+In this case, our *UserService* knows how to log in, register and save a user so he doesn't have to log in every time he opens the application.
 We try to inject everything that we can to keep up with the SOLID principles and keep our code cleaner :)

 Last but not the least, *LoginWireframe*:

 ###LoginWireframe